 Foreclosure is the legal procedure by which the lender in a mortgage arrangement takes possession of the property (usually a house) that secured the loan.
 This is done when the Eagar, Arizona debtor has repeatedly failed to make their payments.
 Foreclosure usually requires the house to be sold at an auction.
 Usually, banks want to rid themselves of the property as soon as they can, in order to gather as much money as possible.

 In every state, including Arizona, borrowers have the option to go through foreclosure by judicial sale.
 This means that the auction will be supervised by a court, to make sure that the bank makes an effort to get as high a price as possible (to increase the chances that the whole balance will be covered, as well as the odds that there will be some money leftover for the debtor).
 In numerous states, original mortgages (as opposed to refinanced loans) are "non-recourse" loans, meaning that the most the lender can collect is whatever the foreclosed property sells for.
 The bank cannot go after the debtor for the balance, if the sale nets less than the amount due.
-You should consult a attorney in Eagar, Arizona to learn the details of the law here.
+You should consult an Attorney in Eagar, Arizona to learn the details of the law here.
 You should also know that this rarely applies to loans that have been refinanced.

 How Can I Avoid Foreclosure in Arizona?